MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 At `localhost:9222` above, the port number given on this line should match the port number that you chose when setting `--remote-debugging-port` above.

-For more info about the `debuggerAddress` option, see [EdgeOptions object](https://docs.microsoft.com/microsoft-edge/webdriver-chromium/capabilities-edge-options#edgeoptions-object).
+For more info about the `DebuggerAddress` property of the `EdgeOptions` object, see [EdgeOptions object](https://docs.microsoft.com/microsoft-edge/webdriver-chromium/capabilities-edge-options#edgeoptions-object).

 Congratulations!
 You've successfully automated a WebView2 project and driven WebView2 by using Selenium and Microsoft Edge Driver by using the "advanced/attach" approach.